erencantatar/GraphPredictiveCoding/readme.md

 ## TODO

+0. Check for seed match when loading existing graph
 1. parser.add_argument('--connectivity_prob', type=float, default=0.08, help='Probability of connectivity.')
 2. Find a clear goal (for the project/ for life)
 3. Clear my head